 The Dome of the Rock

-The Dome of the Rock is an architectural landmark in the history of Jerusalem.
-By Muslim tradition it marks and sanctifies the place where Muhammad ascended to heaven to receive the prayers of Islam.
-Being so, Muslim view it as the third holiest site in Islam, after Mecca and Medina.
-However, it is built over the spot of a Jewish Temple, and so is a source for an unsettled dispute between Islam and Judaism.
+The Dome of the Rock is a significant historical and architectural landmark in Jerusalem.
+Muslim tradition commemorates Solomon’s Temple and Mohamad’s Night Journey.
+Being so, Muslims view it as the third holiest site in Islam, after Mecca and Medina.
+However, it is built where the Jewish Temple used to be, a source of much interfaith tensions.

 History of the Dome of the Rock